jessegeens/jessegeens.github.io/content/resume/index.en.md

 - My team and I participated in the finals of the CyberSecurity Challenge Belgium, reaching place 23 out of 225 participating teams during the qualifiers.
 We also won this year’s edition of the Ulyssis CTF, with 100 participants
-- For my master’s thesis, I’m working on improving privacy and authentication for data aggregation in the Solid ecosystem, mainly using TypeScript and Macaroons
+- For my master’s thesis, I worked on improving privacy and authentication for data aggregation in the Solid ecosystem, mainly using TypeScript and Macaroons
 - I am an avid practicer of judo, having obtained the first Kyu grade.